16 NOVEMBER 1942

 in "Moby Dick" (possibly #41-24047)

-Subject: Re: Nov 16/17 1942 Hello Bob, I just talked to dad about this incident and he says it was disastrous.
-He recalls it like it was yesterday.
-He states the crew was standing by "Big Emma" where they observed Lt.
+Kelly Ryun's father, Harry Ryun, was a member of Lt.
+Leroy Iverson's crew.
+They were the primary crew for "Big Emma".
+Harry Ryun said this mission was disastrous.
+He recalled it like it was yesterday.
+He stated the crew was standing by "Big Emma" where they observed Lt.
 Larson taxi down the runway for takeoff.
-They all seen it coming.
+They all saw it coming.
 They saw Lt.
 Larson's plane head for "Big Emma" when they ran for the bushes.
-He states that "Big Emma" was repaired the next day and put back into service.
-He says that one of his crew members ran so fast he ran right into a small tree and knocked it roots and all out of the ground.
-Kelly |
+He stated that "Big Emma" was repaired the next day and put back into service.
+He said that one of his crew members ran so fast he ran right into a small tree and knocked it roots and all out of the ground.

 Lt.
 Leroy Iverson with "Big Emma"